Freskoko/INF161_H23/project/README.md

 This shows us that the model has a RMSE of
 ```25.076``` which is pretty good considerding the ```DummyRegressor``` has a RMSE of ```Test RMSE: 67.007``` on test data!

+### Conclusion:

+After performing data analysis, feature engineering, and data transformation, this project explored an approach to creating a somewhat accurate model for approximating cycling traffic given the weather conditions.